Sense or Sensibility – Bridges of Santiago Calatrava

-Here yet again Calatrava toys with our perception of a ‘stable bridge’ the two arches supporting it leaning outwards invitingly when we approach the bridge.
-However, when seen from the side the perspective makes the arches seem straight.
-This time Calatrava decided to keep the glass to the side, creating a parapet next to the pedestrian walkway.
+Here yet again Calatrava toys with our perception of a “stable bridge”.
+The two arches supporting it lean outwards invitingly when we approach the bridge.
+However, when seen from the side, the perspective makes the arches seem straight.
+This time, Calatrava decided to keep the glass to the side, creating a parapet next to the pedestrian walkway.
 Which is probably for the best.

-Yet again Calatrava designed ingenious lighting features, which make the bridge striking at night without interfering with its aesthetic consistency.
+Again, Calatrava designed ingenious lighting features, which make the bridge striking at night without interfering with its aesthetic consistency.
 It is a beautiful blend of form and function, not too over-the-top, but also not plain.
-It could not all be so easy though; the construction was delayed by six months and came well over the initially planned budget.
+It could not all be so easy though; the construction was delayed by six months and went well over the initially planned budget.

 Samuel Beckett Bridge, Dublin

-The other interesting feature is that the bridge rotates by 90 degrees to allow ships to pass and every time creating a spectacular show.
+The other interesting feature is that the bridge rotates by 90 degrees to allow ships to pass, every time creating a spectacular show.

-Calatrava, of course, designed many other bridges, so this is just a sneak peak of his oeuvre.
-The purpose of a bridge is to connect, but his bridges seem equally often cause conflict.
+Calatrava, of course, designed many other bridges, so this is just a sneak peek of his oeuvre.
+The purpose of a bridge is to connect, but his bridges seem equally often to cause conflict.
 Often built way over budget, incurring high maintenance costs, yet visually striking and quickly becoming a landmark.
-Which one do you choose sense or sensibility?
+Which one do you choose, sense or sensibility?